Arches National Park Utah

 Where to Stay at Arches National Park

 As opposed to several other parks, there are no lodges within Arches National Park.
 But the park entrance is less than 10 minutes from Moab so you don’t need to be on-site.
-We stayed at three different places in and around Moab:
+We stayed at four different places in and around Moab:

 Moab Springs Ranch was our favorite place to stay.
 It’s between Moab and the Arches entrance gate so the drive to the park is a few minutes shorter, and all of the cabins are distanced from each other so during a pandemic it felt nicely safe.
 It was also the only place we stayed last year that had completely contactless check-in and check-out protocols.
 Parking was only a few steps from our door.
 The downside: you’re not in town, so it’s a drive, albeit a short one, for meals.
 We found parking in Moab to generally be easy.